MarcovT/SAS-Log-Crawler/README.md

 #Description
-Simple plugin to find errors, warning and general messages in the log of a SAS program that you usually would not want.
+Simple plugin to find errors, warnings and general messages in the log of a SAS program that you usually would not want.
 This is still being developed and it won't work yet.

 #Installation